hect1k/cpig/CONTRIBUTING.md

 ### Reporting Bugs

-If you encounter a bug or an issue with **c_color**, please [open a new issue](https://github.com/nnisarggada/c_color/issues/new) on the GitHub repository.
+If you encounter a bug or an issue with **cpig**, please [open a new issue](https://github.com/nnisarggada/cpig/issues/new) on the GitHub repository.
 Provide detailed information about the issue, including:

 - Steps to reproduce the problem.
 - The operating system and environment you're using.